mohammeddl/projetRestaurant/README.md

 # projetFastFood

-Welcome to the README for FAST FOOD wepsite
+Welcome to the README for FAST FOOD website

 ## Table of Contents
 1. Project Description